 valued at the lower of cost and net realisable value.

 Subject to the responsibility of the Director of Finance for the systems of control, overall responsibility for the control of stores shall be delegated to an employee by the Chief Executive.
 The day-to-day responsibility may be delegated by him to departmental officers and stores managers/keepers, subject to such delegation being entered in a record available to the Director of Finance.
-The control of Pharmaceutical stocks shall be the responsibility of a designated Pharmaceutical Officer; the control of fuel oil and coal of a designated Estates Manager.
+The control of Pharmaceutical stocks shall be the responsibility of a designated Pharmaceutical Officer; the control of fuel oil and coal shall be the responsibility of a designated Estates Manager.

 The responsibility for security arrangements and the custody of keys for all stores and locations shall be clearly defined in writing by the designated Manager/Pharmaceutical Officer.
 Wherever practicable, stocks should be marked as health service property.